mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 At least, she believed that she was.

-From the corner of her eye, she saw the slightest movement of a satchel that was haphazardly placed in the corner of two crates.
-It was strangely alive – not the movement you'd expect of something shifting with the ship but in spite of it.
+From the corner of her eye, she saw the slightest movement of a large woven bag that was haphazardly placed in the corner of two crates.
+It was strangely alive – not the movement you'd expect of something moving with the ship but in spite of it.
 She got up and took careful steps to walk toward it.

 <!--